Are You Love or Approval Addicted?By Dr. Margaret Paul

 Are you love or approval addicted?
 Most people are.
 The following checklist will help you to determine your level of love or approval addiction.

-In my experience as a counselor for many years, I have found that love addiction and approval addiction are far more prevalent than any other substance or process addictions.
+In my experience in working with clients for many years, I have found that love addiction and approval addiction are far more prevalent than any other substance or process addictions.
 We live in a love-addicted, approval-addicted society.

 I believe that: